morganq/towers/cards.md

 	[r][r]

-	A Mom & Pop store may not be adjacent (up down left right) to any other retail tiles.
+	When cashing in, a Mom & Pop store may not be adjacent (up down left right) to any other retail tiles.

 FutureTek Showroom